Child Anxiety at Night: Why It Happens and How to Help

 If you are struggling to tackle this alone, the good news is that there is professional help available.

-Firstly, see your doctor or healthcare provider for recommendations or a referral to a Sleep Therapist, Counsellor or Psychologist.
+Firstly, see your doctor or healthcare provider for recommendations or a referral to a Sleep Therapist, Counsellor or Psychologist; keeping a sleep diary can provide valuable insights for them.

-CBT (cognitive behavioural therapy) focuses on unhelpful behaviours and thinking patterns.
+Cognitive behavioural therapy (CBT) focuses on unhelpful behaviours and thinking patterns.

-Together, the therapist and child identify these patterns and work out ways to gently challenge and change them aiming towards a good night’s sleep.
+Together, the therapist and child identify these patterns and work out ways to gently challenge and change them, such as through gradual retreat (a synonym for gradual withdrawal from bedtime support), aiming towards a good night’s sleep.

 Take a look at Dr Lucy Russell’s ‘Sleep for Success’ online parent course.